sabifromtherock/morse-code-translator/README.md

 1. Open your web browser and navigate to `http://localhost:5173` (or the port specified by Vite)<br>
    or visit `https://sabifromtherock.github.io/morse-code-translator/`
-2. Enter text in the input field to translate to Morse code.
+2. Enter text in the input field to translate to Morse code, or click the "Text to Morse" button to translate Morse code to text.

 ## Tech stack